MicrosoftDocs/customer-insights/ci-docs/data-unification-contacts.md

 This step in the unification process connects your contact data to its corresponding account data.

-1. Select the contact entity and enter the following information:
+1. For each entity, enter the following information:

    - **Foreign key from contact entity**: Choose the attribute that connects your contact entity to the account.
    - **To account entity**: Choose the account entity associated with the contact.